sabinadams/nestjs-prisma-module/README.md

 - Use multi-tenancy
 - Log info on the connection handling
 - Initialize PrismaClient with logging enabled at the `info` level _(see Prisma's docs on [logging](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/logging))_
-- Hook into the `$on('info')` logging event to customize the message so it is more appropriate for a multi-tenant system

 ```ts
 import { Module } from '@nestjs/common';